Frequently asked questions#

 For Black, it’s a design choice that can be patched.
 This is currently being addressed by the team at Pyodide.

 Requests do not work because of the sockets issue (sockets and websockets are two different things) and requests are blocking—which you don’t want in the browser.
-It’ll require putting the runtime on a webworker and utilizing an assistant, but on the main thread it’s unlikely that it’ll work.
+It’ll require putting the interpreter on a webworker and utilizing an assistant, but on the main thread it’s unlikely that it’ll work.